 The SEC permits a single set of annual reports, proxy statements, and Notices to be sent to any household at which two or more shareholders reside, if it is believed the shareholders are members of the same family.
-Each shareholder continues to receive a separate proxy card.
+Each shareholder would receive a separate voter instruction form if you have received printed proxy materials.
 This procedure, referred to as householding, reduces the volume of duplicate information shareholders receive and reduces mailing and printing costs.
 A number of brokerage firms have instituted householding.
 Only one copy of the Notice will be sent to certain beneficial shareholders who share a single address, unless any shareholder residing at that address gave contrary instructions.

 Depending upon the practices of your broker, bank or other nominee, you may be required to contact them directly to discontinue duplicate mailings to your household.
 If you wish to revoke your consent to householding, you must contact your broker, bank or other nominee.
 If you hold Common Shares in your own name as a shareholder of record, householding will not apply to you.
-Extra copies of any annual report, Proxy Statement, information statement or Notice Regarding the Availability of Proxy Materials may be obtained free of charge by calling Mona Walsh, Vice President of Corporate Communications in our Investor Relations Department at (336) 856-6021 or sending your request to the attention of the Secretary of the Company at 3200 Northline Avenue, Suite 360, Greensboro, NC 27408.
+Extra copies of any annual report, Proxy Statement, information statement or Notice Regarding the Availability of Proxy Materials may be obtained free of charge by calling our Investor Relations Department at (336) 834-6892 or sending your request to the attention of the Secretary of the Company at 3200 Northline Avenue, Suite 360, Greensboro, NC 27408.